Argentine Air Force: 2020s

+In June 2023, Argentina received an additional leased C-130 from the US, bringing the total number of operational C-130 to five aircraft.
+At the same time, the Biden administration asked Congress to approve the potential sale of former Royal Danish Air Force F-16s, as well as former Royal Norwegian Air Force P-3C Orion maritime patrol aircraft, to Argentina.
+While the US was reportedly supporting the sale in order to avoid the possibility that Argentina would turn to China for its fighter aircraft, it was anticipated that the United Kingdom would urge Denmark not to make the sale.
+It was also unclear whether the combined acquisition cost (of $447 million USD) would be considered affordable by Argentina.
+On 11 October 2023, Deputy Assistant Secretary for Regional Security Mira Resnick confirmed to Jorge Argüello, Argentinean ambassador to the US, that the State Department has approved the transfer of 38 F-16s from Denmark.
+In March 2024, it was reported that the number of aircraft had been reduced to 24 but that discussions on concluding the deal would be initiated.
+On March 26, 2024, the Danish Defence Minister, Troels Lund Poulsen, signed a letter of intent with his Argentine counterpart to transfer the aircraft.
+The first aircraft is to be transferred starting in December 2025.

 Organization

 The Argentine Air Force (FAA) is one of the three branches of the Argentine military, having equal status with the Army and the Navy; the President of Argentina is Commander-in-Chief of all three.

 The FAA is headed by the Chief of the General Staff (Jefe del Estado Mayor General), directly appointed by the President.
 The Chief of Staff usually holds the rank of Brigadier General, the highest rank of the Air Force, being seconded by the Deputy Chief of the General Staff and three senior officers in charge of the FAA's three Commands: the Air Operations, the Personnel, and the Materiel Command.

 The Air Operations Command (Comando de Operaciones Aéreas) is the branch of the Air Force responsible for aerospace defense, air operations, planning, training, and technical and logistical support of the air units.
 Subordinate to the Air Operations Command are the Air Brigades (Brigadas Aéreas), the Air Force's major operative units, as well as the airspace surveillance and control group (Grupo VYCEA, Argentine Air Force).
 There is currently estimated to be a total of eight air brigades operational.
 Brigades are headquartered at Military Air Bases (Base Aérea Militar (BAMs).

 Each Air Brigade is made up of three Groups, each bearing the same number as their mother Brigade.
 These groups include: